 Time and chance happeneth to them all. — Ecclesiastes 9:11

 Physical arguments about the inherent symmetry of time in the fundamental laws can only go so far when faced with the formidable bias of our own cognition.
 The very ideas of ‘past’ and ‘future’ and the construction of human languages in such terms are a reflection of the chasm between the inherent symmetry in the physical description of time and our perception of an emergent arrow of time.
-However, we can begin to bridge this gap by deconstructing our perception of time and using some of the ideas described in the previous section.
+However, we can begin to bridge this gap by deconstructing our perception of time and using some of the ideas I just described.

 For example, the fundamental laws don’t make a distinction between the past and the future.
 On the other hand, in our human experience, we perceive a glaring contrast between the two — the past is determined, while the future is open, unknown.
 The resolution lies in that this contrast is only true in an emergent way, at the macroscopic scale.